rsy644/client_transactions/readme.md

 * From the root directory, run 'php artisan serve'.

+* Inside of the .env file, after the 'APP_KEY=' constant use the following application key: 'ABCDEF123ERD456EABCDEF123ERD456E'.
+Then run 'php artisan config cache'.

 * Navigate to http://127.0.0.1:8000 in your url field, and log in with 'admin@admin.com' and password: 'password'.
 The app will then launch.

-* If the screen prompts that 'No Application Key has been specified', use the following key: 'ABCDEF123ERD456EABCDEF123ERD456E' and place this straight after the 'APP_KEY=' constant in the env file.
-Then run 'php artisan config cache'.